Vontei/notes/resources/front-end-project-proposal.md

 You must use use either an *Object-Oriented* or *Functional* programming paradigm.
 Do not use a *Procedural* approach.

-### Seperation of Concerns
+### Separation of Concerns

-You must seperate the logic from your DOM manipulation code.
+You must separate the logic from your DOM manipulation code.
 In other words, keep your jQuery DOM code is a *dom.js* file and your JavaScript logic in a *utility.js* file.

 ### Clean Code